Reviews

-We’re so grateful for the reviews we have received via Amazon, Goodreads, and directly from readers of The Day the Pirates Went Mad.
+We’re so grateful for the reviews we have received via Amazon, Goodreads, and directly from readers of The Day the Pirates Went Mad & Back to the New Adventure.
 We are pleased to re-share some of them here.
 We’d love to hear what you think too! 🙂

 The New Adventure is not a typical merchant ship.
 Her blended crew of men, women, and children share in the profits garnered from each voyage.
 They also do a bit of smuggling and privateering, but never pirating.
 They form a cohesive unit until Emma stumbles across the sole survivor of a derelict, treasure-laden pirate ship.